Why You Feel Exhausted Studying for the Bar Exam

 I break down some of the most frequent subtopics here.
 (Magicsheets and Passer’s Playbook come with a spreadsheet that tells you the exact breakdowns of all the subtopics.)

-If you master these big topics that are always tested without fail, there’s a better chance of scoring high on the MBE.
-You get the most bang for your mental effort if you make sure you have at least these areas down.
+If you master these big topics, there’s a better chance of scoring high on the MBE.
+You get the most bang for your mental effort if you have at least these areas down.

 2) Active learning (vs. passive learning)